Nytramr/flux-condenser/README.md

 );
 ```
 #### createExtractor
 `createExtractor` is a helper function to create extractors that require extra parameters besides the `state`.
-It also provides a level of cache (memoization) to receive the same function for the same input parameters.
+There is also `createMemoExtractor` helper that provides a level of cache (memoization) returning the same function for the same input parameters.

 ##### Usage
 ```javascript